gvvaughan/specl/README.md

 contexts) they are followed by the associated example code:

     describe this module:
-    - it has some functionality: !lua |
+    - it has some functionality: |
         ...EXAMPLE-CODE...

-    - it works properly: !lua |
+    - it works properly: |
       ...EXAMPLE-CODE...
     ...